petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

 ---
 # Exporting Data

 Various analytics data can be accessed through the [Sites dashboard](../touchpoints/sites-dashboard.md) and the [Individuals dashboard](../people/individuals/individuals-dashboard.md).
-Analytics data can also be fetched and exported with the use of Analytics Cloud's APIs.
+Analytics data can also be fetched and exported using Analytics Cloud's APIs.
 Specifically, you can fetch event data, individual data, segment data, or page data.

 ## Requesting a Data Export